Homemade Granola Cereal with Soaked Grains — the Healthiest Cereal for Breakfast — crispy & delicious!

 ***One thing though… Note that I said this is the healthiest cereal you could serve your family, but I wouldn't say it's necessarily the healthiest breakfast you could feed them.
-Other breakfast foods like pastured eggs and bacon will have more nutrients, but as I said above, sometimes you just might want a bowl of cereal, right?
+Other breakfast foods like pastured eggs and bacon will have more nutrients, but as I said above, sometimes you, and especially your kids, just might want a bowl of cereal, right?
 (Find more healthy breakfast recipes here.)

 I have a knack for burning things lately…

-On my time making this homemade granola cereal with soaked grains I got to the very last step before bombing out, and ended up with a black-bottomed pan.
+One time when I was making this homemade granola cereal with soaked grains I got to the very last step before bombing out, and ended up with a black-bottomed pan.
 If you think you might want to increase the temp a bit to crisp it up faster, I suggest you re-think that idea.
 Apparently the maple syrup in this can cause it to burn quickly.
 This was only in the oven for 15 minutes at 350* and just like that, all sorts of expensive ingredients were gone.
 Learn from my mistakes!
 The pieces on top tasted good anyway.

 Once I made more crispy nuts, I was ready to try again.
 This time it was so delicious, I couldn't stay out of it.
 Each bite is like a new party in your mouth. 🙂

 Some of these pictures aren't real attractive, and the whole recipe is below, but I just wanted to show you the process…

 This is how it looks when you spread out the wet mixture onto the baking pans: